AlphaBro/EA-Account-creator/README.md

 # EAcreator

-## YOU NEED FIREFOX Please [DOWNLOAD FIREFOX](https://www.mozilla.org/en-US/firefox/new/) First
 EA ACCOUNT CREATOR simple automatic accounts creator with multi-processing A Simple tool to create multiple accounts in no time..
-Requirements - [firefox](https://www.mozilla.org/en-US/firefox/new/) browser,[geodrive.exe](https://github.com/mozilla/geckodriver/releases) by Mozilla , more browser support coming soon
+Requirements - Chrome , Opera or [firefox](https://www.mozilla.org/en-US/firefox/new/) browser,

 Latest version **[2]**